nhsconnect/Digital-Child-Health-CareConnect/pages/explore/explore_event_header_design.md

-The remaining resources in the bundle depend on the Digital Child Health Event listed under the [Messages](explore.html) section.
+The remaining resources in the bundle depend on the Event listed under the [Messages](explore.html) section.

 ## Linkage Diagram ##